 You might remember a few years ago a company called Psystar got into hot water with Apple after building and selling Hackintosh (Mac Clones) systems complete with MAC OS X software.

-However Psystar did take it lying down and filed an appealed against the suit but unfortunately for Psystar their appeal has now been crushed.
-I’m not quite sure what Psystar expected would happen when they started loading Apple software on to PC machines, but in December 2009, Psystar agreed to pay Apple a $2.7 million in a partial settlement and an injunction soon followed, closing Psystar’s business.
+I’m not quite sure what Psystar expected would happen when they started loading Apple software onto PC machines, but in December 2009, Psystar agreed to pay Apple $2.7 million in a partial settlement.
+An injunction soon followed, closing Psystar’s business.
+This settlement was a significant financial blow to Psystar and marked the end of its attempts to sell Mac clones.

 Source: Apple Insider